oracle/oracle-database-operator/docs/sharding/provisioning/snr_system_sharding/snr_ssharding_scale_out_add_shards.md

   * To pull the above images from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` using your credentials with type set to `kubernetes.io/dockerconfigjson` in the namespace `shns`.
   * If you plan to use images built by you, you need to change `dbImage` and `gsmImage` tag with the images you have built in your enviornment in file `snr_ssharding_shard_prov_extshard.yaml`.
   * To understand the Pre-requisite of Database and Global Data Services docker images, refer [Oracle Database and Global Data Services Docker Images](../../README.md#3-oracle-database-and-global-data-services-docker-images)
-  * If the existing Sharding Topology was deployed using [Oracle Database 23ai Free](https://www.oracle.com/database/free/get-started/) Image for Database and GSM, then the additional parameter `dbEdition: "free"` will be needed for the below .yaml file as well.
+  * If the existing Oracle Globally Distributed Database Topology was deployed using [Oracle Database 23ai Free](https://www.oracle.com/database/free/get-started/) Image for Database and GSM, then the additional parameter `dbEdition: "free"` will be needed for the below .yaml file as well.

 This use case adds two new shards `shard4`,`shard5` to above Sharding Topology.